bionitio-team/bionitio-perl5/readme_includes/install.md

-XXX instructions about how to do this needed.

 `bionitio.pl` depends on [BioPerl](http://bioperl.org) for parsing FASTA files, and Log4Perl for logging.
 Installing these can be done in many ways: